DustinWoods/sugarcube-yaml-properties/README.md

 This plugin fires and sets variables on `:passageinit`.
 When it's finished, it triggers `:passageinitproperties` with `passageProperties` passed as the first argument.
 This can be used for extending behavior.

 ## Installing and Loading
-If using npm with Tweego/Twee, you can simply install with `npm -i -S sugarcube-yaml-properties`.
+If using npm with Tweego/Twee, you can simply install with `npm i -S sugarcube-yaml-properties`.
 For Twine Desktop/Web...
 I'm not sure yet best approach for installing.

 After installed, it needs to be loaded somewhere in your global js: